ykeuter/flightevo/analysis/README.md

 # Using Evolved Receptive Fields to Win the DodgeDrone Challenge
 ## Introduction

 During ICRA2022, the Robotics and Perception Group at University of Zurich organized the DodgeDrone Challenge [^1] to benchmark progress in the research area of agile flight and obstacle avoidance.
 Teams had to develop the vision based AI for agile, autonomous drone flight in simulated, obstacle-ridden environments.
 In this paper we will describe our winning approach and analyze our findings.
 We show that by evolving receptive fields we can achieve remarkable results after just a few generations.
-We took inspiration from the hyperNEAT algorithm [^2] by Stanley et al. Although our winning solution only needed one gene in total, our interest is in the benefit of complexification by the NEAT algorithm [^3].
+We took inspiration from the hyperNEAT [^2] algorithm by Stanley et al. Although our winning solution only needed one gene in total, our interest is in the benefit of complexification by the NEAT [^3] algorithm.
 We present a preliminary analysis of our approach and also confirm the benefit of complexification.
 We conclude with directions for future research based on our findings.

 ## Background
 In nature we find that evolution has led to many highly efficient vision systems by co-evolving sensors, body and brain.
 Even small animals with few light-sensitive cells can successfully perform agile flight (e.g. flies, which only have ~800 facets with 8 photosensitive cells = 6400 “pixels”).